phillipbarron/systemd-scripts/README.md

 We can omit the `systemctl start foo.service` if we expect a reboot (ie, an AWS image deployment)

 ps...
-this all worked and is all in use now!
+this all worked and is in use now!